Downloading Datasets with the Kaggle API

 Many public datasets used in data science tutorials live on Kaggle.
 Downloading them manually through the browser works once, but it breaks reproducibility — there is no record of where the file came from or which version was used.
 The Kaggle API solves this: one command downloads the exact dataset, and that command can live in a notebook or a script alongside the analysis.

-Let’s set up the Kaggle API and download the Olist dataset.
+Let’s set up the Kaggle API and download both.

 Kaggle account and API token